fyfirman/eko-docs/src/content/docs/computeruse/computer-fellou.md

 ### How does `computer use` work in Fellou?

-`Computer use` is built on the eko framework and enhanced by [Fellou](https://fellou.ai)’s unique capabilities, working in the following ways:
+`Computer use` is built on the Eko framework and enhanced by [Fellou](https://fellou.ai)’s unique capabilities, working in the following ways:

 1. **JavaScript + Natural Language**: Write workflows in JavaScript or use natural language to generate code, making it accessible to everyone.
-2. **Dual Environment Support**: In [Fellou](https://fellou.ai), eko supports both `browser use` and `computer use` capabilities in browser plugins and web environments.
+2. **Dual Environment Support**: In [Fellou](https://fellou.ai), Eko supports both `browser use` and `computer use` capabilities in browser plugins and web environments.
 This contrasts with other browsers like Chrome, where eko can only enable `browser use` in browser plugins, and web environments lack access to `browser use`.
 This flexibility gives [Fellou](https://fellou.ai) a significant advantage, allowing seamless automation directly within the web environment.
 3. **Built-in RPA with Accessibility (a11y)**: [Fellou](https://fellou.ai) leverages a11y features to provide native robotic process automation (RPA) capabilities.
 This allows users to automate complex tasks across web pages effortlessly, enhancing efficiency.
 4. **Secure Web-to-Local Interaction**: With user authorization, the `computer use` capability enables web pages to securely access and interact with the user’s computer.
 This opens the door to advanced workflows while ensuring full control and safety for the user.